General Dental Treatment in Fort Smith

 An extraction is the complete removal of a tooth.
 Extractions are sometimes necessary if:

-We care for families from Greenwood, Sallisaw, Van Buren, Alma and Fort Smith.
+Our general dentistry patients come to us from Greenwood, Sallisaw, Van Buren, Alma and Fort Smith, Arkansas.
 Call us at (479) 785-1419 or use our convenient Request an Appointment form.